leoparent/Camunda/README.md

 ## How I did it?
 1. First to create a React project you must install [node](https://nodejs.org/fr/download) on your pc.
-Then go to your folder and type this command:
+Then go to your folder and type this command
 ```
 npm create vite@latest my-app
 ```